Blocklists & Filtering

 |---|---|

-| Security | Malware, Phishing, Botnet, Spam URLs |
+| Security Threats | Malware, Phishing, Botnet, Cryptojacking, Spam |

-| Adult | Pornography, Explicit Violence, Nudity |
+| Adult Content | Pornography, Nudity, Dating |

 Browse all categories under Filtering > Categories.
 Each category shows how many domains are indexed under it.
+Groups and categories are rendered in the order the API returns them — server-side display_order — so the layout matches what you see in this guide.

-Categories are read-only — they come from the built-in FTGD taxonomy.
+Categories are read-only — they come from the built-in taxonomy.
 You assign blocklists to categories when adding or editing a blocklist, and block categories per profile.

 Profiles